Maintain Licenses for Tableau Desktop and Tableau Prep

 Tableau Desktop and Tableau Prep Builder can be licensed under a term license model.
-When you purchase a new Tableau Server or a new Tableau Online subscription however, product keys are no longer issued for Tableau Desktop or Tableau Prep Builder.
-Instead, you use login-based license management to activate and sign in to Tableau Server or Tableau Online.
+When you purchase a new Tableau Server or a new Tableau Cloud subscription however, product keys are no longer issued for Tableau Desktop or Tableau Prep Builder.
+Instead, you use login-based license management to activate and sign in to Tableau Server or Tableau Cloud.
 For more information, see Activate Tableau using Login-based License Management(Link opens in a new window).

 Term licenses must be renewed and the product key refreshed to continue providing uninterrupted service.
 You can continuously renew the term license as each specified period expires.
 If you don't renew your term license and the term expires, Tableau will stop working and you will no longer have access to the software.
 For more information about renewing your license, see How to Renew your Tableau Licenses(Link opens in a new window).